viacoin/viacoin/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Bitcoin Core using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of Viacoin Core using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the Bitcoin Core executables.
+Gitian is the deterministic build process that is used to build the Viacoin Core executables.
 It provides a way to be reasonably sure that the executables are really built from the source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.